 At five a.m.
 I began going room to room to fill each patient’s water pitcher with fresh ice water.
 I was still deep in thought about Vera and her talking dog and loaded gun as I walked into my last patient’s room.
-All of a sudden, she screamed, leaped out of bed, and lunged for me!
+All of a sudden, she screamed, leaped out of bed, and lunged for me.
+All I saw was her long white nightgown and streaming white hair.
 I turned and ran out of her room and down to the end of the hallway as fast as I could, my heart racing.
 I stopped and turned around, but all was quiet.
 I waited a few minutes and asked the Lord for courage.
 I slowly walked back down to her room and peeked around the corner.
 She was back in bed fast asleep.
 I decided to wait and fill her water pitcher after the day shift arrived.
-After the sun rose, I walked into her room and opened her blinds.
+At dawn, I walked into her room and opened her blinds.
 She opened her eyes and smiled sweetly at me.
 I exhaled a sigh of relief that the night was over.

 I never saw Vera again after that night.
 Years later I worked as a Nurse Practitioner in a psychiatric hospital and learned much more about psychosis (being out of reality) and auditory hallucinations (hearing voices).
-Vera was likely mentally ill and very paranoid that night.
-Today, there are many effective medications for psychosis, but in the 1970’s there were only a few.
+Vera was likely mentally ill and paranoid that night.
+Today, we have many effective medications for psychosis, but in the 1970s only a few existed.